Bill Lefebvre

 In 1935, LeFebvre played for Falmouth in the Cape Cod Baseball League (CCBL) and helped lead the team to the league title.

 In MLB, LeFebvre posted a 5–5 record and a 5.03 earned run average.
 In 1321/3 innings pitched, he surrendered 162 hits and 51 bases on balls, fanning 36.
 He made ten starts among his 36 appearances, with three complete games.
 He notched three saves as a relief pitcher.

 In his major league debut on June 10, 1938, in his very first at-bat, Lefebvre hit his only MLB home run over Fenway's Green Monster.
 The opposite-field blow, a solo shot, came off Monty Stratton of the Chicago White Sox in the midst of a mop-up assignment, as Chicago thrashed the Red Sox, 15–2.

 From 1949 to 1963, Lefebvre was the head baseball coach at Brown University.
 He also served as a longtime scout for the Senators and Red Sox.
-In the early 1960s he also returned to the CCBL to manage the Dennis Clippers and Chatham Red Sox.
+In the early 1960s he returned to the CCBL to manage the Dennis Clippers and Chatham Red Sox.